opencontrol/freedonia-compliance/README.md

-Welcome to Freedonia Compliance: Beginner Exercise for OpenControl
+Beginner Exercise for OpenControl: Welcome to Freedonia Compliance
 ===================================================================

 This project repository demonstrates a simple `System Security Plan` generated using the [OpenControl](http://opencontrol.xyz) framework to automate security compliance paperwork.